Learning how to accept yourself and heal your self-image is a worthy intention with big benefits for your mental and physical well-being.

-Even though the process of learning how to accept yourself is listed as steps in a certain order, it is more helpful to approach it as a spiral or a circle with lines inside that connect to different points on the circle.
-You may revisit steps as often as you like, in whatever order works best for you as you make shifts and root out deeper aspects of low self worth.
+Note: Even though this process of learning how to accept yourself is listed as steps in a certain order, it is more helpful to approach it as a spiral.
+Revisit the steps as often as you like, in whatever order works best for you as you make shifts and root out deeper aspects of low self-worth.

 Your Self is the real you, the authentic you sometimes so hidden and suppressed you don't even know it's inside you.
-The Self is perfect, maybe divine.
+The Self is perfect, perhaps even divine.
 Some call it the soul or spirit of a person.
 This Self is loving, kind, compassionate, supportive, pure, unspoiled.
 You get in touch with your Self through contemplation, meditation, stillness, and connecting with nature.
 The words, "Let your light shine", refer to the Self.

 The self refers to your body and ego.
 The ego gives you an individual identity separate from others, complete with accompanying personality and beliefs.
-It can be the loud, critical, spoiled, haughty part of the human psyche.
-Contrary to popular opinion, the ego is not bad, it helps you survive and live in the material world.
-But sometimes it needs taming and a reality check.
+It can be the loud, critical, spoiled, self-serving, haughty part of the human psyche.
+Contrary to popular opinion, the ego is not bad.
+It helps you survive and live in the material world.
+But sometimes the ego needs taming and a reality check.
 An inflated ego is usually a sign of poor self esteem.

-An important step in learning how to accept yourself is to become aware of how your egoic self perpetuates self loathing and low self esteem.
-It is also helpful to discern the difference between the ego pumping itself up and the true Self expressing itself.
+An important step in learning how to accept yourself is to become aware of how your Self and your self talk to you.
+It is helpful to discern the difference between the ego and the true Self expressing itself.
 Awareness and practice help you do this.
 It is always part of any healing or personal evolution process.

 Here is a major mindset shift to make.
 Instead of approaching self-improvement as something you are doing to fix yourself or make yourself more acceptable, choose the mindset that you are making upgrades that are in your best interest because you love and accept yourself and you are worthy of them.
 That is very different than approaching change from the mindset of fixing something because you loathe yourself for it.

 Make a commitment here and now to stop criticizing silently and aloud.
 Let go of the negativity.
 Attacking yourself is destructive.
 It wastes your precious energy and perpetuates a downward spiral into feelings of anxiety, depression, anger and low self-esteem.
 It keeps you stuck and unhappy.

 This step takes a lot of awareness and effort, especially if you tend toward negativity and criticism and are surrounded by people like that.
 Be patient and forgiving of yourself, and be persistent.
 It gets easier with practice.

 A big part of learning how to accept yourself is being okay with who you are in body, mind and spirit.
 This is one of the best gifts you can give yourself.
 Like many people, I had to learn this from experience after years of suffering from beliefs and thoughts about myself.

 My story: Back in my teens and twenties, I relentlessly and mercilessly attacked myself by reliving an incident and hurling verbal insults at myself for weeks.
 Usually it was just for saying something silly or the wrong thing will no ill intent.

 Fortunately, I got this idea for how to accept myself.
-I decided to notice my response to other people when they said silly things, I would find it amusing and forget about it.
+I decided to notice my response to other people when they said silly things.
+Usually, I would find it amusing and forget about it.
 I did not judge them at all.
 So why was I being so hard on myself?

 I had to teach myself to stop the self attacks and grant myself the same grace.
 I decided to cut myself the same slack as everyone else.
 Those words became my mantra.

 Finally, after several months of committed practice, my self-berating happened less and less.
 I was even able to laugh at some of my foibles, which was a miracle for me.

 As I learned how to accept myself and handle even my big mistakes with grace, not only did I become happier and more peaceful within, but I became more accepting and compassionate towards others.
 We are human.
 We make mistakes and do hurtful things, sometimes even on purpose.
 Forgive yourself.
 Make peace with yourself.